LHAC/LHAC/README.markdown

 Solution* sols = Alg->solve();
 ```

 In general, you can replace `LogReg.h` and `LogReg.cpp` with your own class files that implements the function `f(x)`.
-The only requirement is that the class has to be derived from the base class `Objective` and implements its three member functions:
+The only requirement is that **the class has to be derived from the base class `Objective` and implements its three member functions**:
 ```c++
 template <typename Derived>
 class Objective